|~ Bulletin, Info & Events ~|

 FROM THE PASTOR'S DESK

-Altar Servers: Your new schedule is now available in the sacristy.
+Altar Servers: Your new schedule is now available in the sacristy and online.
 A new list of Altar Server’s phone and e-mail addresses is also in the sacristy.

 Click on the Weekly Bulletin link above to read all CCD Announcements.